Coderpower/docker-files/README.md

-# List of DockerFiles used as base image for CoderPower testing environments
+# List of DockerFiles for testing environments